intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Data Metamodel.md

 ---

-### Data partitioning
+### Analytics dataset partitioning

-All `monitoring` dataset tables are partitioned based on the `time_event` field, into daily segments, to reduce cost and improve performance.
+All `analytics` dataset tables are partitioned based on the `time_event` field, into daily segments, to reduce cost and improve performance.

 Queries require a mandatory predicate filter (a WHERE clause) for the `time_event` attribute to limit the number of partitions scanned, as shown in this example.